wkaisertexas/sipc/README.md

 - [Solution 3: Weeding Pass, Type System, Type Constraints](./SOLUTION3.md)
 - [Solution 4: Code Generation](./SOLUTION4.md)

+## SIP Language

+The SIP language is a superset of the tip language.
+The same way all C programs are valid C++ programs, all valid tip programs are valid sip programs.

+Added grammar as a part of SIP,

+1. Boolean literals (`true` and `false`)
+2. Combining expressions with logical operators
+3. Arrays and array literal syntax
+4. Indexing into an array
+5. Arithmetic negation and modulo support
+6. The addition of the  `>=`, `<`, and `<=` operators
+7. Terries and nested ternaries
+8. Range-style for loops for(a : b) where a is an array
+9. For loops where the range is non-deterministic.
+For (a in b by 2) where you skip over two elements

 ## TIP Language, Interpreter, and Analyzers

 TIP is a "Tiny Imperative Programming" language developed by Anders M&#248;ller and Michael I. Schwartzbach for the [Static Program Analysis](https://cs.au.dk/~amoeller/spa/ "Static Program Analysis") lecture notes that they developed for graduate instruction at Aarhus University.